-This section documents attributes for controlling features provided by the pyembed Rust crate, which manages the embedded Python interpreter at run-time.
+The following attributes control features provided by the pyembed Rust crate, which manages the embedded Python interpreter in generated executables.
 These attributes provide features and level of control over embedded Python interpreters beyond what is possible with Python's initialization C API.